-The MAPA: Digital Atlas of Ukraine program, undertaken by the Harvard Ukrainian Research Institute and its partners, brings the latest innovations of information technology to studies of modern Ukrainian history and contemporary political geography.
+The MAPA: Digital Atlas of Ukraine program, undertaken by the Ukrainian Research Institue at Harvard University and its partners, brings the latest innovations of information technology to studies of modern Ukrainian history and contemporary political geography.
 We conduct our own studies and encourage scholars and students within Harvard community and beyond to use Geographic Information Systems (GIS) for illustrating and explaining economic, historical, political, and social transformations within Ukraine using spatial and temporal analysis.

 The Great Famine project, undertaken in cooperation with the State Scientific and Production Enterprise “Kartographia”, the Institute for Demography and Social Studies and the Institute of History of Ukraine of the National Academy of Sciences of Ukraine, focuses on the history of the Holodomor ("death-by-starvation") – the Great Ukrainian Famine of 1932-33.
 The Famine took lives of close to four million inhabitants of Ukraine and is one of the most studied, but also one of the most vigorously debated topics of twentieth-century Ukrainian and Soviet history.
 The maps within this project present geographic data on the demographic losses of 1932-33, ethnic composition and administrative division of Ukraine in the 1920s and 1930s, the country's ecological zoning, as well as Soviet government policies and their results, including levels of collectivization of agriculture, grain procurement plans, and data on the fulfillment of those plans.
 The interactive maps allow one not only to conduct spatial analysis of historical data, but also help to formulate new questions and, we hope, stimulate new research on the history of the Great Famine.